News: Starting July 2022 the Beatrix Facility has become available.

 Call for Proposals to be supported via the AHEAD Trans-National Access programme to ground and test facilities.

 The EU-funded AHEAD2020 project releases, starting January 11st 2021, a new call to offer free-of-cost access to top-level test equipments and/or calibration facilities.
 The offer is especially targeted to scientific and industrial teams working on hardware development in fields such as exploration of the cosmos, planetology, solar and plasma physics and particle physics.
 As part of one of the AHEAD Trans-National Access activities we are offering access time to 9 different installations distributed across Europe.
 Furthermore, AHEAD will fully reimburse travel expenses and daily allowance for a team of up to 3 persons.
-The team composition will be such that at least 2 persons must work in a country different from the one hosting the facility.
+The team composition will be such that at least 2 persons and the team leader must work in a country different from the one hosting the facility.
 The access from teams working in countries other than EU or associated countries is possible with some additional limitation, as summarized below.

 As part of the AHEAD TNA programme we offer also the opportunity to guest teams to propose only a site or training visit independent on whether it will be followed on by a test campaign.
 For example, the purpose could be to explore the suitability of the facility for their studies, or to receive adequate training prior to the execution of a campaign.